tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 * `transportMode`: The Mode of Transport used for the delivery of goods as required by the buyer.
 [UNECE.org Recommendation 19](https://tfig.unece.org/contents/recommendation-19.htm) is advised for Codes for Modes of Transport.

 ## Simple delivery schedule
+To use the simple delivery schedule you must have the "Orders Webhook Integration" setting "My system supports" set to "**Only one delivery line per order line**".

+Use the `simpleOrderEvent` field of the [POST order webhook](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-connector/specs.yaml#/order-webhook%20endpoints/webhookPost) endpoint.

-The field `lines.scheduledDelivery` contains the current planned delivery of this order line.
+The field `lines.scheduledDelivery` contains the current delivery line of this order line.

 {% hint style="info" %}
 Tradecloud will expand a delivery schedule into order lines with the same item number having `scheduledDelivery`'s.
 The `deliverySchedule.position` will be taken as `lines.position`.